Last updated on 12 January 2021

 In comparison, Hollowpoint has got some real bite.
 A dark Gothic Metal soul displayed right out in the open.
 The band skillfully mix their metal risotto with growls and – interestingly – some Progressive Metal interludes.
 They actually call themselves a Progressive Metal band.

 In a sense, they remind me of Moonspell and Amorphis in some of the tracks, albeit not of the same dark kind of style these two display.
-Then again, they marry Doom Metal elements with more folksy parts.
-And all of a sudden Denigrate spread their Melodeath wings, going places Insomnium style.
-Some hellishly stellar riffs spice up the record just nicely.
-Like some Australian Outback hot sauce that will help you enjoying your hamburger better.
-No fucking kidding.
+Then again, they marry doom elements with more folksy parts.
+And all of a sudden Denigrate spread their Melodic Death Metal wings, going places Insomnium style.
+Some hellishly stellar solos spice up the record just nicely, too.
+Like some Australian Outback hot sauce that will help you enjoy your hamburger better.

-But then, once the tracks come to an end and you want to wind down, they hit you with Thor’s #metal hammer: Meitä Ei Enää Ole (loosely translated to We are no longer) will take you by assault.
+But then, once the tracks come to an end and you want to wind down, they hit you with Thor’s metal hammer: Meitä Ei Enää Ole (loosely translated to We are no longer) will take you by assault.
 Complete with a monologue in the middle of the song and rocky as hell.
 A fitting end to a great album.
 Why the friggin’ hell they did not add this track earlier will forever be beyond me.
 Forsooth.

 The band members for sure returned to their alma mater with a full reservoir of ideas and it shows in this record.
 Coming back from the undead is at least sometimes a good thing.
 Welcome back, Denigrate.
 You have a stellar future in front of you – if you wanna tackle it, that is.